april-knights/Government/Articles of Governance/Elections.md

 ## Article VI - Ties

 ### Section I
-1. In the case of a tie between the final two candidates for office, a new debate thread will be made where both candidates will be able to have an additional debate.
-After three days of this new debate thread being live, a new vote will be held.
-This process will repeat itself until a winner can be decided upon.
+1. In the case of a tie between the final two candidates for office, the Election Administrator will first re-verify that each vote counted so far is valid.
+Each vote must be from a sworn Knight who has commented on the current registration thread.
+Depending on the thoroughness of their personal records, this task may be trivial.
+2. After verifying the current votes create a tie, the Election Administrator will issue an extension to the voting window, and another wave of notifications.
+This extension should be at least 2 days but no longer than 7 days, at their discretion.
+The exact end of the extension must be announced at the time the extension is issued.
+3. At the end of this extension, if the vote is still tied, the Election Administrator must report these findings to the current Councils.
+The Election Administrator is then granted an additional vote, which they will announce to the Councils, finishing the tie.
+This additional vote is not required to be cast towards the same candidate that the Election Administrator voted for initially.

 ## Article VII - Political Speech